KDE (https://kde.org) is one of most used Linux desktops mostly driven by a great community. KDE consists of the multiple components:

 Bugs with Workarounds

-- The resolution is not perfect on HiDPI on Wayland, most fonts are too big.
+- The resolution is not perfect on HiDPI on Wayland even with scaling, most fonts are too big.
 Gtk applications scale bad as well.
 Workaround: Can be fixed by adjusting the DPI in font settings.

 - Falkon installed via Flatpak doesn’t run on Wayland.
 Workaround: Use Falkon from distro repository